 The following instructions describe a basic process of adding face bones and skinning, or applying influences, to the reference model's eyes and eyelids.
 You can continue to apply this technique to the rest of the facial features that need articulation, such as the character's mouth, cheeks, and jaw.
 After adding your bones and applying influences, you can create controls that can help make the next posing process more efficient.

-When creating a face rig, use less than 50 face bones when possible and keep the bones organized and specific for their associated facial features.
+When creating a face rig, use less than 50 face bones where possible and keep the bones organized and specific for their associated facial features.
 In general, high numbers of vertices and joints can impact your experience's performance.

 Each eye requires one bone each, though you might opt to create a controller bone later that can control both eyes at the same time.
 To ensure that you position your bones symmetrically, you can enable X-Axis Mirror in the top-right of the Viewport.
 This moves bones that share the same name with opposing suffixes along the X-axis.